A Unified Framework for Diffusion Model Unlearning with f-Divergence: Concept Erasing with -Divergence

-\textbf{$\chi^2$ divergence}: The closed-form expression for $\chi^2$ divergence between two Gaussian random variables $P$ and $Q$ exists under a mild assumption on the variance, which will always hold in our case.
-The objective function based on the Pearson $\chi^2$ divergence becomes
+\textbf{$\chi^2$ divergence}: The closed-form expression for $\chi^2$ divergence between two Gaussian random variables exists under a mild assumption on the variance, which always holds in our case (see Sec.~\ref{subsubsec:appendix_closed_forms}).
+The objective function based on the Pearson $\chi^2$ divergence (referred to as $\mathcal{J}_{\chi^2}(\hat{\Phi})$) becomes

 In this work, we follow the standard practice of fixing the variance of DMs to a constant value.
 Thus, our loss functions do not include a variance term, even though closed-form expressions for $f$-divergences between Gaussians with different variances are available (Appendix \ref{subsubsec:appendix_closed_forms}).
-Although any $f$-divergence between two multivariate normal distributions with the same covariance matrix $\Sigma$ is an increasing function of their Mahalanobis distance \cite{ali1966general, nielsen2024f} $\Delta_\Sigma(\mu_P, \mu_Q) = \sqrt{(\mu_Q - \mu_P)^T \Sigma^{-1} (\mu_Q - \mu_P)}$, not all $f$-divergences can be expressed in closed-form.
-One example is the total variation distance \cite{nielsen2024f}.